-• Pedestrian Safety Enhancements at US 301 at Smallwood Drive & MD 228 at Western Parkway
+Pedestrian Safety Enhancements at US 301 at Smallwood Drive

 Pedestrian safety is a top priority for both the County and the State alike but many intersections involving State roadways in Charles County lack adequate pedestrian accommodations such as ADA-compliant curb ramps, crosswalks, and pedestrian signal phases.
-To improve pedestrian safety and connectivity, and to complement investments in high-capacity transit service, we are requesting that MDOT install ADA-compliant curb ramps, crosswalks, and pedestrian signal phases at two intersections: US 301 at Smallwood Drive and MD 228 at Western Parkway.
-These intersections serve as significant barriers for pedestrians wishing to access nearby commercial, residential, and institutional land uses, and the lack of pedestrian accommodations at these intersections significantly degrades pedestrian safety.
+The US 301 and Smallwood Drive intersection is identified as part of the High Injury Network in the LRSP with a documented high degree of pedestrian injuries and vehicle accidents.
+To improve pedestrian safety and connectivity, and to complement investments in high-capacity transit service, we are requesting that MDOT install ADA-compliant curb ramps, crosswalks, and pedestrian signal phases at US 301 and Smallwood Drive.
+This intersection serves as a significant barrier for pedestrians wishing to access nearby commercial, residential, and institutional land uses, and the lack of pedestrian accommodations at these intersections significantly degrades pedestrian safety.